ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **minWidth `number`**

-The actual width of the text itself, excluding leading and trailing whitespace from layouting.
+The actual width of the text itself, excluding leading and trailing whitespace between the text and the boundaries.

 **width `number`**

-The overall width, including the possible leading and trailing whitespace from layouting.
+The overall width, including the possible leading and trailing whitespace between the text and the boundaries.

 <a id="markdown-textdrawingsettings" name="textdrawingsettings"></a>
 #### TextDrawingSettings